ORGANIC CHEMISTRY 2

 ii.
 Negative mesomeric effect (-M).

 i.
-NEGATIVE INDUCTIVE EFFECT (I)
+NEGATIVE INDUCTIVE EFFECT (-I)

-Examples.
 OH, X, etc.

 ii.
 NEGATIVE MESOMERIC EFFECT (-M)

-• Substituents which cause –M are those with atoms possessing pair or negatively charged electron and itself is bonded to atom by π-bond.
+• Substituents which cause –M are those with atoms possessing lone pair or negatively charged electron and itself is bonded to atom by π-bond.

 Example: